 For cartoons about international events not published originally in English, all entries in the cartoon category should have an English translation provided along with the entry submission.
 Submissions without a translation will not be considered.

 For the David Kaplan Award, the Edward R. Murrow Award, the Peter Jennings Award and the David A. Andelman and Pamela Title Award, fill out the online OPC application and include a link to your work making sure to include any passwords required to view.
 The video may reside on any server, personal or corporate, or on a free service like youtube.com where the video privacy settings are checked as “unlisted” so they are not available in a search query but are viewable to those with a link.
 Read more about where to update video privacy settings in youtube.com.

 Required Specifications: .MP4 format, 1080p: 1920 × 1080 or 720p: 1280 × 720, HD, H.264 video codec, AAC audio codec, 384 kbps audio stereo stream.

 Upload broadcast-quality MP3(s).DO NOT SEND CDs or DVDs to the OPC office.
 Title uploads by award name, nominee’s first initial and last name and entry number (e.g.: thomas_jdoe_1.mp3).

-Entries must include: URLs/links to the work(s) nominated and must be available online with no password required.
+Entries must include: URLs/links to the work(s) nominated and must be available online and include any passwords required to view.